-->

 Luffa gourds are grown primarily for their fibrous tissue skeleton, which is commonly used as a bath or sauna sponge

-The flowers appear over an extended period of time blooming sequentially as the vine progresses.
+The flowers appear over an extended period of time, blooming sequentially as the vine progresses.
 All gourd varieties produce male and female flowers.
-The male flowers form first before the female flowers so remove the early flowers to encourage the vine to grow and become more sturdy before fruiting.
+The male flowers form first before the female flowers, so remove the early flowers to encourage the vine to grow and become more sturdy before fruiting.
 This will improve the quality of the gourds that grow.
 A healthy vine growing in rich soil will give a good crop of gourds over the growing season.

 (ads2)